cunla/RPSP/README.md

  3. Compile and package RPSP using maven, using command:  `mvn package`
- 4. Run Application class from the WAR file using the command `java -jar rpsp.war`
+ 4. Run Application class from the WAR file using the command `java -jar rpsp.war` 4.1. if you want to run in embedded DB mode use the profile `test` when running: `java -jar rpsp.war --spring.profiles.active=test`
  5. You can also deploy the WAR on your own web-container (tomcat/etc.)

 ####Installation as a windows service